Wine-and-Cheese Catches a Wave

 California supermarkets were selling cheese platters and wine to go with it if they had a license, as shown here in 1954 (“taste their ‘go-together goodness’ at dinner tonight”).
 Wine-and-cheese suited the informal style of West Coast entertaining, but the idea was germinating nationally.

-Once again: using cheese and wine in a recipe, or pairing them as an appetizer or dessert course, is not the same as organizing a wine and cheese party, but the connection is evident especially as wine-and-cheese were advertised for “snacktime”.
-It is a hop and skip from there to organizing a formal tasting where more thought would be given to the wines and cheeses and their suitability as pairings.
+Once again: cheese and wine in a recipe, or pairing them as an appetizer or dessert course, is not like a wine and cheese party, but the connection is evident especially as wine-and-cheese were advertised for “snacktime”.
+It is a hop and skip from there to organizing a formal tasting where more thought is given to the types of wines and cheeses, and their suitability as pairings.

 Clearly, a similar idea was starting in England about the same time, per the drinks writer Frederick Martin whom I quoted the other day.
 The Wine and Food Society in New York was a c.
 1934 offshoot of a London group founded by Andre Simon (I’ve reviewed this earlier).
-Haute culinary London would have known the kinds of events occurring in parallel Manhattan circles in the 1930s.
+Culinary London, the posh side, would have known the kinds of events in parallel Manhattan in the 1930s.
 Possibly the London parent group was organizing similar ones on its own.

 The 1954 Kappa Nu tasting in Buffalo, NY, together with these California stirrings, are some of the earliest wine and cheese tasting events which appear after the landmark 1930s soirees in New York, at least to our knowledge.
 Kappa Nu’s may have been the first one post-WW II on the East Coast, or the first to be documented.
 It would be interesting to check manuals on entertaining and catering c.
 1950 to see if the idea was already current in the country.